 94A1 8BE2 DDB4 06CC 3D00 9DF9 E237 46F8 6D44 85C8You can also verify the fingerprint over a secure connection at https://fadmin.fi.muni.cz/noauth/fadmin_key.fpr You can also use an unsecured connection:

-Key installation in GnuPGDownload the public key to a local directory in a file
+Installing the key in GnuPGDownload the public key to a local directory in the file

-fadmin_key.puband execute the following sequence of commands.
+fadmin_key.puband perform the following sequence of commands.
 Add the Faculty Administration key to your public key database.

-Verify that the fingerprint of the key is the same as above .
-If this is not the case, the key is either forged or damaged during transmission.
+Verify that the fingerprint of the key is the same as above.
+If it is not, the key is either fraudulent or has been corrupted in transit.
 In this case, delete it immediately:

 $ gpg --import fadmin_key.pub gpg: klíč 6D4485C8: veřejný klíč "Fakultní administrativa FI MU <

 fadminSC3dKtgG3@fim80td2GiO.muniNp4I-8zIi.cz>" importován gpg: Celkový počet zpracovaných klíčů: 1 gpg: importováno: 1 $ gpg --edit-key fadmin Příkaz> fpr pub 1024D/6D4485C8 2003-06-24 Fakultní administrativa FI MU <